-The Charter School is a non-profit public benefit corporation that is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code and classified by the Internal Revenue Service as other than a private foundation.
+The Charter School is a non-profit public benefit corporation that is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code and classified by the Internal Revenue Service as other than a private foundation and qualifies for deductible contributions as provided in Section 170(b) (1) (A) (vi).
 It is also exempt from State franchise and income taxes under Section 23701(d) of the California Revenue and Taxation Code.
 Accordingly, no provision for income taxes has been reflected in these financial statements.
+The Charter School pays income taxes on unrelated business income associated with its rental property.
+There are no net operating loss carry-forwards associated with the unrelated business income tax filings.
 Income tax returns for 2009 and forward may be audited by regulatory agencies, however, the Charter School is not aware of any such actions at this time.

 The Charter School has adopted Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 740 that clarifies the accounting for uncertainty in tax positions taken or expected to be taken on a tax return and provides that the tax effects from an uncertain tax position can be recognized in the financial statements only if, based on its merits, the position is more likely than not to be sustained on audit by the taxing authorities.
 Management believes that all tax positions taken to date are highly certain, and, accordingly, no accounting adjustment has been made to the financial statements.
+Interest and penalties related to uncertain tax positions are recorded as part of the income tax expense, if applicable.